Crosby says he ignored concussion controversy during playoffs

 He missed one game before returning for Game 5, prompting questions from concussion experts and at least one former player about whether he should consider retirement.

-Crosby says he “didn’t hear that.”
+But Crosby said he “didn’t hear that.”

 “I don’t really read or listen to that stuff during the playoffs,” he said.